-GLSR: Ground Level Storage Reservoirs, OHT: Overhead Tank Note: The ID corresponds to the marking on the Drawing mentioned above Source: DPR for Gaya water supply
+Note: The ID corresponds to the marking on the Drawing mentioned above Source: DPR for Gaya water supply

-64. The reservoirs constructed on Ramshila hills, Murlihills and overhead tank at Azad Park are not functional at present as these tanks are not being fed due to inadequate capacity of the pumping plants or of the transmission mains and the water is being supplied through direct pumping into the distribution network.
+44. The GLSRs constructed on Ramshila hills, Murli hills and OHT at Azad Park are not functional at present due to lower capacity of the pumping stations compare to available storage capacity.
+Also, the water coming from some tube wells is already being pumped directly to the distribution network.

-Distribution Network

-65. The Table 6 summarizes the length of the existing distribution network sorted by diameter.
-It shows that at present length of total distribution
+45. Distribution Network.
+Table 3 summarizes the length of the existing distribution network sorted by pipe diameter.